karpandsmeargle/NoDeathAnimations/README.md

 # NoDeathAnimations
-Removes entity tilt and fall over death animation.
+Completely prevents rendering dead entities.
 Similar to the Tweakeroo feature in the DISABLE menu.
 Motivation was to have this feature in a standalone mod that is fair play for multiplayer.
 Does not disable targeting dead entities, which is considered an unfair advantage.

 Visit the [Modrinth Link](https://modrinth.com/mod/nodeathanimations) to download.